mxpaspa/employee-CRUD/README.md

 - **<code>PUT</code> http://localhost:3000/api/employees/:id**
   - Replaces the record corresponding to :id with the contents of the PUT body
 - **<code>DELETE</code> http://localhost:3000/api/employees/:id**
-  - deletes the record corresponding to the id parameter
+  -Deletes the record corresponding to the id parameter